inverseproblem/PestoSeis/docs/source/ttimerays_guide.rst

 where :math:`\mathbf{d}_{\text{obs}}` is the vector of observed traveltimes from every source to every receiver and :math:`\mathbf{m}` is the model vector containing the slowness map that is supposed to be inferred in the inversion.

-After calculating the rays using :func:`ttimerays.traceallrays` the tomography matrix :math:`\mathbf{G}` can be built subsequently using :func:`pestoseis.ttimerays.buildtomomat`.
+After calculating the rays using :func:`pestoseis.ttimerays.traceallrays` the tomography matrix :math:`\mathbf{G}` can be built subsequently using :func:`pestoseis.ttimerays.buildtomomat`.
 This kind of inversion is quite primitive and therefore often unstable.
 The model that fits the data best is the one that minimizes the *least-squares misfit functional*

 .. math::